makwaijun/personalwebpagev2/content/blog/Post34.md

 <u>"Silicon Valley" Shelly</u> would do well in this world.
 She does UI/UX for a Software-as-a-Service company, helping people like <u>"Mad Men" Matthew</u> optimize their Customer Relationship Management (CRM) systems.

-Key technological advancements includes Silicon-on-chip and the subsequent computing revolution.

 ---

-###   On the Consequence of Being Born in the Wrong Era

-Before jumping on - I wanted to include a (rather emotive) demonstration of this framework.
-I think of the phrase: "I was born in the wrong era" as being the illustrative question on this.

-For example:

-- A strong, possibly psychotic combatant today would probably land himself in prison, while he would have been hailed as a respected warrior in Chapter 1 (Consumption).

-- An artistically inclined individual - good with their hands may find themselves fitting the stereotypical "starving artist" in today's world, but could have very well thrived during Chapter 3 (Craftsmanship).

-- Conversely, an uncharismatic, albeit brainy computer-savvy geek would have been trodden on in previous eras, but now has the opportunity to thrive in our current digital world.

-As a result of this thinking - I believe the answer to the question is a resounding Yes.
-There are real implications as to how well your innate skills fit what is being valued by the particular economic chapter you live in.
-Tough.
+### So...
+What's Next?

+I hypothesize that the business cycles (who are the ultimate creators, deployers and appliers of new technology) point towards the early signs of where we are in terms of the next chapter.
+I feel that there are currently three in the making, all at different stages of being written.

+1. Sustainability - Wide ranging consequences and applicability economy-wide.
+2. Platforms Re-discovered*
+3. Quantum

 ---

-What was originally intended to be one post has now since been partitioned out into three.
-The next two posts will expand on this framework by layering on more pattern-spotting and observations that seek to answer:
+What was originally intended to be one post has now since been partitioned out into four.
+There are simply too many ideas to compres neatly into one page!
+The next couple of posts will expand on this framework by layering on more pattern-spotting and observations that seek to answer:

 - What causes a new chapter to be written?
-- What is its impact on businesses?
+- How do these work in the context of businesses and individuals?
 - Where are we headed to in the near-term?
 I.e. What is the next chapter?
 - How have these structures fundamentally changed?
 I.e. Does this model still hold? (short answer...I don't quite think so...)

+---

+**Afternote on platforms:*

+*If defined as a model that creates value by facilitating exchange, then infrastructure and utility owners are technically platforms in and of themselves.
+If say - a railway structure - did not exist, a huge swathe of users and consumers would not be connected to one another.
+These include train operators, freight operators as well as the ancillary services found at each trains station.*

+*These often form a monopoly or monopsony in behaviour.*

+*What may have changed is the accessibility to enter such platforms (Cost to entry) in the non-physical realm.
+The Digital Chapter has re-enabled this pre-existing model in a different way.*